Air pollution and health

 The introduction of virtual appointments has also helped reduce the need for travel, and SASH, Sussex Partnership and Sussex Community have seen thousands of appointments move to digital over the past six months.

-The work on travel is supported through our Dare to Care campaign, which encourages staff to find an alternative to the car – cycling, walking or taking the bus – and for essential journeys to try out ‘eco-driving’ techniques to help drive more efficiently and save on fuel at the same time.
+The work on travel is supported through our engagement programme, which encourages staff to find an alternative to the car – cycling, walking or taking the bus – and for essential journeys to try out ‘eco-driving’ techniques to help drive more efficiently and save on fuel at the same time.
 We’ve had a great response, with staff keen to get on board.